Rahulagowda004/csv_agent/README.md

 # CSV Agent

 Conversational data analysis for your CSV files.
-Upload a CSV, ask questions in natural language, and get summaries, stats, and plots.
+Upload a CSV, ask questions in natural language, and get filtered/sorted/aggregated summaries, stats, and plots.
 Built with FastAPI (backend), Streamlit (frontend), and OpenAI Agent SDK.

 ## Features
-- **CSV Upload**: Per-session isolation with secure file handling (200MB file limit)
+- **CSV Upload**: Per-session isolation with secure file handling
 - **Natural Language Queries**: Chat interface to query your data and receive text answers and visualizations
 - **Automatic EDA**: Summary statistics, column profiling, filtering, grouping, and correlations
 - **Dynamic Visualizations**: Plot generation using Matplotlib, Seaborn, and Plotly